 What you'll learn:

 With continuous pressure on journalists to drive clicks for their media brands, PR pros may feel that providing sensational content is the only way to get a reporter's attention.
-In this session you'll learn how to turn this trend to your advantage and find ways to monitor the news for opportunities to insert your organization into trending stories and help journalists get what they need most—more clicks.
+In this session you'll learn how to turn this trend to your advantage and find ways to monitor the news for opportunities to insert your organization into trending stories and help journalists get more than just clicks, but what they need most—more engagement.

 What you'll learn:

 You'll get an opportunity to meet at dozens of your media relations peers and share challenges and successes around a specific industry vertical.

 Savvy communicators know that audiences are more apt to trust the word of a peer or a personality they gravitate toward rather than a carefully designed pitch or ad from a brand itself or even a positive media story.
 In this session you'll get a thorough grounding on how to build a results-based influencer marketing program that moves the needle for your brand.

 What you'll learn: